-“I felt very strongly that, considering the enormous amount of thought and effort being advanced by the city and ASU with respect to green design, our piece would have to incorporate similar concepts to be successful," Deeb said.
-He accomplished this by designing the stairwell facade as a shallow chamber sandwiched by two glass walls.
-The 71-foot-high chamber is vented at the top and bottom and acts as a “solar chimney," drawing warm air upward.
-The flowing air helps to cool the stairwell on hot days by channeling heat away from the building's surface.
-It also provides the force to produce the artwork's effects of swirling light.
+The resulting facade is a shallow chamber sandwiched by two glass walls.
+The 71-foot-high chamber, which is vented at the top and bottom, acts as a “solar chimney," drawing warm air upward.
+The flow channels heat away from the building's surface and helps to cool the stairwell on hot days.
+It also drives the artwork's effects of swirling light.